simonkrogmann/procedural/README.md

 textures:
     normals: normals.png
     depth: depth.png
-main: main.frag
+stages:
+    base: image.frag
+    final: blur.frag
 ```
 ###Accessible Variables
-The textures are accessible by the names given to them in the project file.
+The textures and the results of all previous stages are accessible (as `uniform sampler2D` using the format GL_RGBA8)  by the names given to them in the project file.
 Additionally the following variables can be used:

-* in vec2 position
+* `in vec2 position`
-* out vec4 color
+* `out vec4 color`
-* uniform ivec2 windowSize
+* `uniform ivec2 windowSize`
-* uniform float time (in seconds)
+* `uniform float time` (in seconds)